polinetuch/budget-app/README.md

 ###    2. Enter value of income or expense

 ### All the income and expense will be total and display in the UI.
 For each expense entered, the value will be deducted from the income value

+### This application also showcasing my skill in Javascript in regards to implementing Closures and how each method/function in a function can be accessed when the execution stack is completed